AbberiorInstruments/ImspectorDocs/docs/deconvolution.rst

 Deconvolution
 =====================================

 In this chapter practical tips for performing a deconvolution of microscopic data with Imspector is given.
 First, some general remarks:

-Deconvolution is often used in image processing to remove the influence of the properties of your imaging device (represented by the Point Spread Function (PSF)) on the acquired image.
-The image is thereby assumed to be a convolution of the original object (dye molecules) distribution and the imaging device's PSF (point spread function aka blurring function), all of which is additionally distorted by ever present noise of mostly gaussian or poissonian statistics.
+* Deconvolution is often used in image processing to remove the influence of the properties of your imaging device (represented by the Point Spread Function (PSF)) on the acquired image.
+The image is thereby assumed to be a convolution of the original object (dye molecules) distribution and the imaging device's PSF (point spread function aka blurring function), all of which is additionally distorted by ever present noise of mostly Gaussian or Poisson statistics.

-While the resolution of your image cannot be improved by deconvolution in a strict sense (i.e. information cannot be added if it is not already there), the deconvolved image is often less affected by imaging noise as a side effect.
+* While the resolution of your image cannot be improved by deconvolution in a strict sense (i.e. information cannot be added if it is not already there), the deconvolved image is often less affected by imaging noise as a side effect.
   The obtained representation is often interpreted as the best estimate for the unkown object which was to be measured.
 The goal of deconvolution is to find this best estimate.

-However, especially for very dark images with a low number of collected counts (photons, ...) the usual deconvolution algorithms have to be applied with great care - the removal of noise also removes part of the information and we can end up with an useless or artifact-containing estimate.
+* However, especially for very dark images with a low number of collected counts (photons, ...) the usual deconvolution algorithms have to be applied with great care - the removal of noise also removes part of the information and we can end up with an useless or artifact-containing estimate.
 Also be aware that the deconvolved image is only an estimate of the object and can have systematic differences depending on the parameter of the deconvolution algorithm.
   Even small distances between peaks are normally preserved, however widths of objects in the order of the resolution can hardly be quantified (and indeed should not) and are somewhat arbitrary.

 The deconvolution method allows to incorporate certain a-priori knowledge, like the positivity of the object or boundaries on the variation of objects.
 These are implemented for example by regularization parameter in Imspector.

-And as a last thing: deconvolution can also be done only partly, e.g. when removing the sidelobes of the PSF of a 4Pi microscope.
+And as a last thing: deconvolution can also be done only partly, e.g. when removing the side lobes of the PSF of a 4Pi microscope.

 Creating an idealized PSF
 ----------------------------

 For a deconvolution process the knowledge about the PSF of the imaging system is mandatory.
 The measurement of the PSF is often compromised by noise itself, most of the times only parameters like its width are known with high significance.
-Sometimes the shape of the PSF can be approximated well by a gaussian or a lorentzian peak.
+Sometimes the shape of the PSF can be approximated well by a Gaussian or a Lorentzian peak.
 In this case there is an easy way to compute such a PSF in Imspector to have it ready, when it is needed for deconvolution.

 We demonstrate the creation of a data stack containing a single gaussian or lorentzian peak in the center of a data stack in 2D or 3D here.
 The more general task to compute am arbitrary function with arguments being a data stack is discussed elsewhere but very closely related.

 .. figure:: images/deconv_psf1.jpg

    The image stack (upper middle) is a 2D stack with the offset set at minus half the stack length, as can be seen in :command:`Stack Size \& Data Type (Ctrl.+T)`.
 Selecting this stack in the :command:`Analysis/Arithmetics` menu, applying a function definition as explained in the text and clicking on :command:`Go` creates a new stack with identical dimensions and the image of a PSF.

 .. figure:: images/deconv_psf2.jpg

    The image stack (upper middle) is a 3D stack with the offset set as needed.
 Selecting this stack in the :command:`Analysis/Arithmetics` menu, applying a function definition as explained in the text and clicking on :command:`Go` creates a new stack with identical dimensions and the image of a PSF.
-The new stack is displayed at frame zero for default, scroll to the middle frame of the stack (:command:`Pg.Up/Down`) to see the PSF's shape.}
+The new stack is displayed at frame zero for default, scroll to the middle frame of the stack (:kbd:`Page up / down`) to see the PSF's shape.}

 Here is the recipe: